Aamir Liaquat Hussain: Political career

-MQM
+Muttahida Qaumi Movement (2002–2008)

-Hussain was elected as the Member of the National Assembly of Pakistan for the first time in the 2002 Pakistani general election on the ticket of the Muttahida Qaumi Movement from NA-249 (Karachi-XI) constituency and was appointed Minister of State for Religious Affairs and Zakat and Ushar Division in September 2004 in the Shaukat Aziz cabinet.
-As the junior minister of Religious Affairs, Hussain asked religious scholars from Pakistan to issue a 'Fatwa' regarding suicide bombings in May 2005.
-In June 2005, he was attacked by enraged youths during his visit to Jamia Binoria.
-Police however denied that any incident of manhandling of Hussain had taken place and said that the crowd only chanted slogans.
-Hussain was the minister of state for Religious Affairs until July 2007, when his party asked him to resign from his position as Minister, and from his seat as a member of the National Assembly.
-According to an official statement, the party was unhappy with statements made by Hussain against Salman Rushdie.
-In 2007, he resigned from politics.
-Later in 2008, MQM also expelled him from the party.
+Hussain was elected to the National Assembly of Pakistan in the 2002 general election as a member of the Muttahida Qaumi Movement for the NA-249 constituency in Karachi.
+In September 2004, he was appointed Minister of State for Religious Affairs and Zakat and Ushr Division in the cabinet of Prime Minister Shaukat Aziz.
+In May 2005, he called on religious scholars to issue a fatwa on suicide bombings.
+In June 2005, he was attacked by a group of youths during a visit to Jamia Binoria.
+Police later stated that no physical altercation had occurred, and that the crowd had only chanted slogans.

+Hussain served as Minister of State for Religious Affairs until July 2007, when he resigned from the National Assembly, citing personal reasons.
+Sources within the party suggested that his resignation was related to controversial statements he had made about novelist Salman Rushdie.
+In 2008, MQM officially expelled him, alleging that he had promoted views that went against the party's values.
-He was the founder of the Memhooda Sultana Foundation.
-From 2013 to 2015, an annual publication The 500 Most Influential Muslims by Royal Islamic Strategic Studies Centre in Jordan included Hussain in their list.
-In August 2016, after the attack on media houses by MQM workers and the arrest of MQM leaders, Hussain was also taken into custody by Sindh Rangers.

-In February 2017, an Anti-Terrorism Court in Pakistan instructed the authorities to put the name of Hussain on the Exit Control List, after Hussain was charged with facilitation of hate speech but police failed to produce Hussain in court hearings.
+In August 2016, Hussain was detained by Sindh Rangers following the attack on media houses by MQM workers and the arrest of MQM leaders.
+In February 2017, an Anti-Terrorism Court ordered that Hussain be placed on the Exit Control List after he was charged with facilitating hate speech for helping organise a speech by MQM founder Altaf Hussain.

-PTI (2018-2021)
+Pakistan Tehreek-e-Insaf (2018–2021)

 Hussain joined Pakistan Tehreek-e-Insaf (PTI) in March 2018.

-He was re-elected to the National Assembly as a PTI candidate for constituency NA-245 (Karachi East-IV) in the 2018 Pakistani general election.

-On 4 October 2021, he resigned from his National Assembly of Pakistan's seat and left Pakistan Tehreek-e-Insaf.
+He was re-elected to the National Assembly as the PTI candidate for NA-245 (Karachi East-IV) in the 2018 general election.
+On 4 October 2021, he resigned from his seat and announced his departure from the party.

-Return to MQM

-On 6 April 2022, Hussain tweeted "I am extremely embarrassed [for betraying] MQM leader Altaf Hussain.
-I am unable to even look into his eyes." hinting towards his return to MQM.
-On many occasions, Aamir Liaquat had hailed Altaf Hussain as his "leader" and even advocated for resumption of government-level talks with Altaf to end his self-imposed exile.
+On 6 April 2022, Hussain tweeted that he was "extremely embarrassed" for having betrayed Altaf Hussain, suggesting a potential return to MQM.